gideonshaked/eecs398-final-project-power-outages/index.md

 ### Final Model Results

-The same hyperparameter grid, and preprocessing steps were used as in the baseline model.
+The same hyperparameter grid and preprocessing steps were used as in the baseline model.

 #### Parameter Selection